koraytugay/koraytugay.github.io/content/workspace/one-on-one-meetings.md

 As an example consider the following question:

-> What do you think of doing Individual Objectives and Key Results for this quarter?"
+> What do you think of doing Individual Objectives and Key Results for this quarter?

 The employee may wonder what makes the engineer think they have _OKR_ s.